-On the wintering grounds in South America the Cerulean Warbler usually is found in mixed-species foraging flocks, associating with tropical tanagers and other resident species.
+- On the wintering grounds in South America the Cerulean Warbler is usually found in mixed-species canopy flocks, associating with tropical tanagers and other resident species.

-When renesting after a failed first nest, the female often uses spider web from the old nest to start construction on the new nest.
-Fresh lining is gathered for the new nest, but spider web may be too valuable and time-consuming to waste.
+- When renesting after a failed nest, the female often uses spiderweb from the old nest to start construction on the new nest.
+Fresh lining is gathered for the new nest, but spiderweb may be too valuable and hard to find to waste.

 - The female Cerulean Warbler has an unusual way of leaving a nest after sitting on it a while.
 Some people call it "bungee-jumping."
 She drops from the side of the nest, keeping her wings folded to her sides, and opens her wings to fly only when she is well below the nest.